 FIRST GRADE CURRICULUM

 First grade is a wonderfully creative year in flux as developmental levels are so variant.
-Our focus lies in strengthening vocabulary and theories learned in kindergarten, while introducing students to the grander possibilities of materials they may or may not be familiar with.
+As these children are still so young, the focus in this second year of art education is largely centered around the process of art-making, versus the product, featuring modern and contemporary inspirations such as Paul Klee, Piet Mondrian, and James Rizzi.
+We are also largely influenced by children’s literature and explore how illustrators find inspiration through words and other imagery.
+We aim to strengthen vocabulary and theories learned in kindergarten, while introducing students to the grander possibilities of materials they may or may not be familiar with.
 From color blending and shape collages, to value painting and pinch pots, students are exposed to a slightly more complex nature of information they already know.
-As these children are still so young, the focus in this second year of art education is largely centered around the process of art-making, versus the product, featuring modern and contemporary inspirations such as Paul Klee, Piet Mondrian, Louise Nevelson and Wayne Thiebaud.
-By the end of this year, students should have a great deal of control over their materials and strengthened motor skills as they head into second grade!
+By the end of this year, students have a great deal of control over their materials and enhanced motor skills as they head into second grade!